 Artist of 1 portrait

 The son of Lithuanian emigrants, Rosenberg grew up amid poverty in London's East End.
-He started writing poetry at fourteen, encouraged by the local librarian in Whitechapel, and later, with his friends' generosity (amongst whom where David Bomberg and Mark Gertler ) Rosenberg went on to study painting at the Slade School of Art, also publishing two volumes of poems Night and Day (1912) and Youth (1915).
-Despite being a pacifist, he enlisted for the First World War, not out of patriotism, but poverty.
+He started writing poetry at fourteen, encouraged by the local librarian in Whitechapel, and later, with his friends' generosity (amongst whom were David Bomberg and Mark Gertler) Rosenberg went on to study painting at the Slade School of Art, also publishing two volumes of poems Night and Day (1912) and Youth (1915).
+Despite being a pacifist, he enlisted in the army in 1915, believing 'we must all fight to get the trouble over.'
 He would write his finest poetry on the Western Front, where he was killed in April 1918 aged twenty-seven.
 His acclaimed war poems, including Break of Day in the Trenches were published posthumously.

 More on Isaac Rosenberg: First World War Poets book in our Shops

 Watch our playlist exploring scientific techniques used by the Gallery to unlock the secrets behind our Tudor portraits.

 Search the collection by themes - from pets to weddings!

 Black History Month